CyGei/serial_interval/README.md

 `posterior_mean_sd.R`: Estimates the mean serial interval (and standard deviation) including observations at zero.

+`posterior_truncation.R` : pre-processing of the results to remove households with only 2 cases that are too far apart to be related.

+`regression.R` : Regression analysis for Appendix C: effects of the natural histories moments on the mean & sd of the adjusted serial interval.

 `results.R`: Prints key results from the analysis.

+`Rhat.R` : Computes the Rhat value on the log posterior chains.

 `same_date_si.R`: Computes the posterior sample for households reporting the same symptom onset date.